-Stevenson’s 2 TDs help No. 19 Oklahoma rout Kansas 62-9
+Rhamondre Stevenson helps No. 19 Oklahoma rout Kansas 62-9

 NORMAN, Okla.
+(AP) — Oklahoma looks ready to make its usual late-season push.

-(AP) — Rhamondre Stevenson ran for 104 yards and two touchdowns as No. 19 Oklahoma routed winless Kansas 62-9 on Saturday.
+Rhamondre Stevenson ran for 104 yards and two touchdowns and the 19th-ranked Sooners routed winless Kansas 62-9 on Saturday.

 Stevenson, in his second game back from a suspension, also caught four passes for 60 yards.